RUSHEN PARISH COMMISSIONERS

 l) Municipal Association

-Mr Radcliffe said that the next meeting was the following evening.
+Mr Radcliffe said that the new Manager was settling in well.

 p) Rushen Ambulance

 Mr Tinkler had spoken to their new Secretary Ms Elizabeth Wood.